 In 1972, the Brussats founded CIStems, Inc., a nonprofit 501(c)(3) organization located in New York.
 They offered reviews and discussion guides on contemporary books, films, music and television through newsletters, magazines, and television programs.
 Bill Moyers called their magazine Values & Visions “the most original and refreshing guide to what’s truly valuable in American society.”

 Frederic is a United Church of Christ clergyman with a journalism ministry, and Mary Ann is an interfaith minister, ordained by the One Spirit Interfaith Seminary.
-The Brussats are members of Judson Memorial Church, a United Church of Christ congregation in Greenwich Village, New York City.
 They are also initiates of the Mevlevi Sufi Order that traces its inspiration to Mevlana Jelaluddin Rumi.
-They live in a loft in New York City with their cats.
+They live at Pilgrim Place in Claremont, California, with their cats.